Patong: Environment

+Municipality's Efforts to Maintain Cleanliness at Patong Beach in Phuket

+Patong Beach, attracting a large number of visitors every day.
+Unfortunately, this influx of tourists can sometimes lead to pollution and garbage on the beach.

 Nightlife

-Bang-la is considered as the most popular walking street in Phuket.
+Bangla is considered as the most popular walking street in Phuket.
 Along the street is full of beer bars and go-go bars, which makes tourists stay there longer or in a whole night.